For where your treasure is, there your heart will be also.

 “I’m telling you.”
 Wemimo straightened out the sleeves of her lacy buba, tugged up the iro and hopped on Alice’s desk.
 Like her two friends, she was slim, possessing the same dark skin Alice bore.
-They shared other identical bodily features like high cheekbones, wide hips and small breasts.
+They shared other identical bodily features like high cheekbones, wide hips and small shapely figures.
 Many people believed they were sisters.
 But Wemimo was Yoruba and Alice a product of a northern and south-southern marriage.

 “But I still can’t believe my ears,” Tara went on.
 “Just like that, he will announce his wedding from nowhere?
 Who is the woman sef?”